-Our board of directors has adopted and our stockholders have approved the 2020 Incentive Plan prior to the completion of the offering.
+Our board of directors has adopted, and we expect our stockholders to approve, the 2020 Incentive Plan prior to the completion of the offering.

 Purpose.
 The purpose of the 2020 Incentive Plan is to provide a means through which to attract, retain and motivate key personnel and to provide a means whereby our directors, officers, employees, consultants and advisors can acquire and maintain an equity interest in the Company, or be paid incentive compensation, including incentive compensation measured by reference to the value of our common stock, thereby strengthening their commitment to the Company's welfare and aligning their interests with those of our stockholders.